Ktn-lwl/Wake_up/README.md

 ---
  Since I blast music on my laptop in the morning, the code should:

-- [x] Check if I've ~~played a song at full blast~~ opened Spotify on my latop and am playing music by 7:05 am.
+- [x] Check if I've ~~played a song at full blast~~ opened Spotify on my laptop and am playing music by 7:05 am.

 If I haven't:
 1. [ ] Turn my laptop volume all the way up[^2]